| WHY

 that meant the limiting of Tennessee Walking Horse blood.

-The V-factor is a formula which allows
+The V-factor is a formula which allows each horse to carry

-each horse to carry a known value for pace to trot ratio.
+a known value for pace to trot ratio.
+A full blooded Tennessee

-of TWH are in any given pedigree.
+are in any given pedigree.

 The